-North of the San Diego Zoo, in Escondido, is the San Diego Zoo Safari Park.
+North of the San Diego Zoo (30-mile drive to Escondido) is the San Diego Zoo Safari Park.
 The San Diego Zoo Safari Park is a not-for-profit organization.
 It is a species conservation and breeding facility for the San Diego Zoo, and offers free-range enclosures housing animals from Africa, Asia, Europe, North and South America, and Australia.
 Here you can go on safari and get up close to rhinos, giraffes, elephants, buffalo and more!

 11. Go Paddle Boarding

 A super popular (and fun!) activity is paddle boarding!
 There are many locations around San Diego to paddle board.
 Here are a few recommendations for rentals and/or lessons. 🙂